 Life is not the same when you have a baby.

-Or perhaps that’s what my current experience calls for.
+Or perhaps that’s what my recent experience calls for.

-But before you lose your sanity (and believe me you will get that close to losing it when you are raising a child) you might need a really strong sense of self control and will to do the things that you want to do.
+But before you lose your sanity (and believe me, you will get that close to losing it when you are raising a child), you might need a powerful sense of self-control and will to do the things you want to do.